 If you are using any Proposal Kit contracts that include payment term and specifications exhibits, you might want to append those to your iPad contracts so all the pages you need are contained within a single document.

-After you have completed your major edits, save your Word .DOC file and also save a PDF version.
-It is easier to fill out and sign your contracts in PDF format, but if you need to make text edits to your contracts in the field, you will want to have your Word .DOC versions on your iPad as well.
+After you have completed your major edits, save your Word .DOCX file and also save a PDF version.
+It is easier to fill out and sign your contracts in PDF format, but if you need to make text edits to your contracts in the field, you will want to have your Word .DOCX versions on your iPad as well.